 Teas are available in the garden but we were a little too early but when Charles suggested lunch on the terrace of the rather swish Hotel Tresanton I could only peer gloomily at my slightly horsehair embroidered clothes and mucker boots and refuse (in the rush get to the Roseland Peninsula I had exercised Danni our Spanish stallion and then leapt straight in the car ready for our adventure!)
-So we settled for a posh roadside picnic cafe before visiting the famous St Just in Roseland church to finish our day.
+So we settled for a posh roadside picnic cafe opposite to the famous St Just in Roseland church, to finish our day.

 But I do plan a next time to revisit the enchanting Gardens of Lamorran House and maybe take in that promised lunch – maybe posher boots would do it!!